-Adhering to its mission that financial services shall support real economy, the Company strengthened its sense of responsibility and continuously optimized its financial resources allocation by constantly diverting financial resources to the key areas in real economy and the inadequate areas of people's livelihood, in a view to practically meet the needs of high-quality economic and social development.
+Adhering to its original aspiration and mission of serving the real economy, the Company earnestly fulfills its corporate social responsibility and continuously optimizes its financial resources allocation.
+The Company actively diverts capital to the core areas in real economy and the inadequate areas of people's livelihood, making every effort to drive the economy and society towards a new stage of high-quality and sustainable development.

-As one of the co-organizers, the Company assisted in the preparation and establishment of the Fujian Provincial Local Finance Association, and offered advises and suggestions to the construction of a new ecosystem of local finance and the creation of a first-class benchmark for social talent organizations in the financial sector.
+As one of the co-organizers, the Company assisted, prepared and established the Fujian Provincial Local Finance Association, and offered advises and suggestions to promoting the construction of an ecosystem of local finance and actively creating a first-class benchmark for social talent organizations in the financial sector.